JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 }
 {% endcoderay %}

-The first problem is we need a way to store a vector4f into 4 floats; as said in the previous paragraph, we can add to our wrappers a method that returns a scalar within the vector4f and invoke it that way:
+The first problem is that we need a way to store a vector4f into 4 floats; as said in the previous paragraph, we can add to our wrappers a method that returns a scalar within the vector4f and invoke it that way:

 {%coderay sample.cpp %}